mui/mui-x/docs/data/date-pickers/fields/fields.md

 The field components have an internal state to update the visible value.

+It will only call the `onChange` callback when:

+- all the sections of the modified date are now filled
-It will only call the `onChange` callback when all the sections of the modified date are filled.
+- all the sections of the modified date are now empty (will return `null` for the modified date)
+- all the sections of the modified date were filled, and the user cleaned the content of one section

 #### On single element fields

-On a single date field (`DateField` / `DateTimeField` / `TimeField`), `onChange` will be called if all the sections are filled.
+On a single item field (`DateField` / `DateTimeField` / `TimeField`), `onChange` will be called if the date matches one of the condition above.

-In the example below, `onChange` will not be fired until the date is fully completed:
+In the example below, `onChange` will be called once when filling the first section and once when filling the last one:

 {{"demo": "LifeCycleDateFieldEmpty.js", "defaultCodeOpen": false}}

 #### On range fields [<span class="plan-pro"></span>](/x/introduction/licensing/#pro-plan)

-On a date range field (`SingleInputDateRangeField` / `MultiInputDateRangeField`), `onChange` will be called if all the sections of the date you modified are filled, even if some sections of the other date are not filled.
+On a range field (`SingleInputDateRangeField` / `MultiInputDateRangeField` / ... ),
+`onChange` will be called if the date you are modifying is matching one of the condition above, even if the other date does not.

-In the demo below, changing the value of a start date section will fire `onChange` even if the end date is empty.
+In the demo below, changing the value of a start date section will call `onChange` even if the end date is empty.
-But changing the value of an end date section will not fire `onChange` until the end date is fully completed:
+But when editing the end date, `onChange` will only be called when filling the first section and the last one:

 {{"demo": "LifeCycleDateRangeField.js", "defaultCodeOpen": false}}